renpy/renpyweb/README.md

 - Adapt `env.sh` and `source` it.
 If you used `scripts/build_toolchain.sh`, then `source toolchain/env.sh` will suffice.

-- Type:
+- Compile:
   `make`

-- Package the game using `scripts/distribute_game.sh`.
-This will run Ren'Py to compile and distribute the game.
-It takes an optional argument, a path to a Ren'Py game's base directory.
+- Install the 'web' add-on to Ren'Py:
+  `scripts/install_in_renpy.sh`

+- Package the game: from the Ren'Py interface, or using `scripts/distribute_game.sh`

 ## How to run locally